luks-santos/spring-ecommerce/backend/user-service/README.md

 - User authentication and authorization

 ## API Documentation
-The API documentation is available at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) after starting the service.
+The API documentation is available at http://localhost:8080/swagger-ui.html after starting the service.
 It contains details about endpoints, parameters, responses, and usage examples.

 ## Tech Stack
 - Java 23 with Maven
-- Spring Boot 3.3.9
+- Spring Boot 3.x.x
 - Spring Security with JWT
 - MySQL 8.0

 ## Running the Service Locally
 1. Ensure Java 23 and Maven are installed.
-2. Navigate to the `/user-service` directory.
-3. Build the project with Maven:
+2. Build the project with Maven:
    ```sh
     mvn clean package
    ```